ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 - most of the extra inputs options like AO, specular, normal map.....
 - LOTS of sliders to control lighting, final color & outline..........

-When will the original shader release?
+When will the original toon lit shader(Full version) release?
 -------------------
 We don't have ETA now, we are still working on it, here are some videos about the original toon lit shader:
 - https://youtu.be/uVI_QOioER4